 These marketing practices are troubling, notably because they include bullying physicians into prescribing.
 For example, doctors reluctant to prescribe opioids are described as ‘opioiphobic,’ or irrationally afraid of opioids.
 This label minimizes the many legitimate reasons a doctor might think twice before prescribing a substance with potentially deadly consequences like overdose and addiction.
 When doctors express concern over a particular drug or substance, we should take their concerns seriously, not gaslight them.

 Mundipharm’s incorporation of pseudoscience into marketing campaigns is dangerous as well.
 More and more, we are beginning to understand the significance of the biological components of addiction.
-Based on a growing collective of research, it is more clear to us than ever that compulsive abuse of an addictive substance is not a moral failing, but a combination of faulty neural wiring and unhealthy learned coping mechanisms that change the structure and function of the brain.
+Based on a growing collective of research, it is more clear to us than ever that compulsive abuse of a person with substance use disorderive substance is not a moral failing, but a combination of faulty neural wiring and unhealthy learned coping mechanisms that change the structure and function of the brain.
 This is the science that needs to be fostered internationally.
 Opioids have a real downside that must be addressed.

 The nuances of individual care and treatment are lost in this blanket campaign to treat any kind of long-lasting pain with opioids.
 The best treatment will always take into account an individual’s personal history and unique strengths or challenges.
 Companies like Mundipharm would lump all pain from every injury or cause into one category, chronic pain, which can then be treated with their prescription opioid product.